hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 We are increasing the capabilities of the PRISM VDR!
 PRISM VDR is a generalization of the PRISM DID!

-This VDR was a notion of Cardano time.
+This VDR follows the notion of Cardano time.
-The Cardano blockchain was boxs of transactions.
+The Cardano blockchain was chain of blocks of transactions.
+Each blocks was multiple transactions.
 Each transaction can have metadata with a PRISM Block.
-Each PRISM block can have a Sequence of Sign Operations.
+Each PRISM block can have a Sequence of Sign Events.
-So all PRISM operations was an order between them.
+So all PRISM events was an order between them.

 https://github.com/input-output-hk/prism-did-method-spec/issues/46